alovajs/vue-options/README.md

 ## Type

+### Type inference

-Whether typescript is used or not, the mapped value will have the correct type, for example:
+`@alova/vue-options` provides complete type support, whether typescript is used or not, the type of mapped value will be infered automatically, for example:

 ```javascript
 this.todoRequest.loading; // boolean